linfeng-wang/Ollama_translate_assistant/README.md

-Keep it running in the background and use F9 on lines and use F10 on selected texts
+Keep the terminal running in the background and use F9 on lines and use F10 on selected texts

+The tool is currently optimised for Mac.